ibm-cloud-docs/containers/cs_versions.md

 Review changes that you might need to make when you update from the previous Kubernetes version to 1.10.
 {: shortdesc}

-Kubernetes version 1.10 is deprecated and becomes unsupported on 30 April 2019 (tentative).
+Kubernetes version 1.10 is deprecated and becomes unsupported on 15 May 2019.
 [Review the potential impact](/docs/containers?topic=containers-cs_versions#cs_versions) of each Kubernetes version update, and then [update your clusters](/docs/containers?topic=containers-update#update) immediately to at least 1.11.
 {: deprecated}

 Before you can successfully update to Kubernetes 1.10, you must follow the steps listed in [Preparing to update to Calico v3](#110_calicov3).